12wollmana/UMN-Data_Analytics-JavaScript_Challenge/README.md

-# UMN-Data_Analytics-JavaScript_Challenge
-Homework #11 for the University of Minnesota's Data Analytics Bootcamp: JavaScript and DOM Manipulation
+# JavaScript and DOM Manipulation / ALIENS-R-REAL
+This project implements a website using HTML, CSS, and D3.js.
+Using D3.js, a UFO sightings dataset can be filtered.

+## How To Run